Leveraging the human data source

 Published On: 12 January 2015

-Even with all the advances witnessed in the analytics space over the past 10 years, one door has been firmly closed: accessing implicit data from the human mind.
+Even with all the advances witnessed in the big data analytics space over the past 10 years, one door has been firmly closed: accessing implicit data from the human mind.
 Yet a recent patent awarded to Toshiba for “Systems and methods for providing retail process analytics based on physiological indicator data” provides a glimpse into what’s to come.

 A department store, for instance, could monitor physiological indicators from customers.
 Psychosocial analysis of this data would give insight into how customer engagement can be improved.
 For example, if a customer shows signs of happiness when looking at a product, but then shows disappointment after looking at the price, the retailer could in theory immediately offer a discount or promotion in order to seal the deal.
 The amount of discount or promotion could be calculated based on the retailer’s knowledge of the customer’s past purchase patterns.